eagle-io/docs/source/intro/overview/index.rst

 Offline use
 -----------
-Eagle.io requires an internet connection for use.
-A disconnected notice will be displayed when the connection to the servers has failed.
+An internet connection is required.
+If the connection to eagle.io has failed a disconnected notice will be displayed.
 Normal operation will resume once the connection has been re-established.

 .. only:: not latex